 What Constitutes an Open Container?

-In Colorado, an open container of alcohol is defined as any bottle, can, jug or other type of vessel that contains any amount of alcoholic beverage and is open.
+In Colorado, an open container of alcohol is defined as any bottle, can, jug, or other types of vessel that contains any amount of alcoholic beverage and is open.
 Legally, once the seal of the container of alcohol is broken, it is considered to be “open.”
 Furthermore, any receptacle containing alcohol that is missing any portion of alcohol (whether it was recently consumed or not) is also deemed as an open container by law.

 Can a Passenger Drink Alcohol in a Car?

 While few states in America allow alcohol to be consumed in a moving vehicle, according to Colorado state law CRS 42-4-1305 it is illegal for any driver or passenger in a motor vehicle in motion to drink alcohol.
-Under certain circumstances; passengers, but never drivers, can consume alcohol while in a moving motor vehicle.
+Under certain circumstances; passengers but never drivers can consume alcohol while in a moving motor vehicle.
 Legally, passengers or residents of motor homes are permitted to drink alcoholic beverages as long as they are not interfering with the driver.

-The law further makes exceptions for passengers in limousines or other vehicles that are for hire such as tour buses or town cars.
-Not all vehicles for hire, such as many taxis or shuttle services, allow drinking of alcohol while on board.
+The law further makes exceptions for passengers in limousines or other vehicles that are for hire, such as tour buses or town cars.
+Not all vehicles for hire, such as many taxis or shuttle services, allow drinking of alcohol while onboard.
 Be sure to inquire if the consumption of alcohol is allowed or prohibited prior to drinking or carrying an open container in a chartered vehicle.

 Can I Have an Open Container of Alcohol in My Vehicle?